IDD Therapy for Herniated or Bulging Discs

 We would all like a simple solution but the reality is that improving chronic back pain takes time.

-Should I bring an MRI?
+Should I bring an MRI scan with me?

 If you have an MRI, bring it with you.
 The MRI helps us to confirm the spinal level that we wish to treat and also the nature of the disc problem.
 This will help us to get a picture of the protocol that will give us the best chance for success.